 Outdoor air can contain pollutants.
 Air pollution has been linked to specific health problems—such as asthma, heart disease, and lung cancer.

-Asthma attacks and episodes are serious problems with breathing caused by certain triggers.
+Asthma is a chronic disease in which the lungs become inflamed and airways narrow and react to triggers.
 These triggers can be found in both indoor and outdoor environments.

 Most birth defects are thought to be caused by a complex mix of factors, including a person’s genes, behaviors, and things in the environment.